 Next, in the Component menu in the top right, create a new state and name it Card one open.
 With the new state selected, click into the first card and select the FAQ Card component, and toggle the state to Default State so that it appears as open (the other cards should be collapsed).

 Repeat this process creating states for each of the remaining cards and naming them to match.
 When adding a new state from the component menu, ensure that Default State is selected when you click + as that will copy the properties of the default state to the new state and make it easier to work with.

 Now that all the components are connected, adding interactions will allow a user to click on the cards and open and close them to reveal the answers inside.
 Since triggers can be set on any internal element within a component, each FAQ Container group will be a trigger for its respective state.

-Start by toggling into prototype mode in the top left corner.
+Start by toggling into Prototype mode in the top left corner.
 Then select the first FAQ Container group.
-Rather than dragging the blue arrow to a destination, click on it, and in the property inspector on the right, set the destination to Card one open, the open state defined on the FAQ Section component.
+Rather than dragging the blue arrow to a destination, click on it, and in the Properties Inspector on the right, set the destination to Card one open, the open state defined on the FAQ Section component.
 Repeat this process with the other cards by linking them to their corresponding open states.

 Next, toggle the FAQ Section component to that Card one open state and create a link navigating back to the default state.

 Repeat this process with the remaining cards to allow them each to be opened and closed.
 In the preview window, whenever one card opens the layout will adjust thanks to Stacks and Content Aware Layout.